AleksandrRiabov/movies/README.md

 <h1>MOVIES APP</h1>
-Ract App wich use a real API to display movies.
+Ract App which use a real API to display movies.
 <br>
 Third party libraries:
 <ul>